You are here

 This award is named in honor of the Vice-Provost for Student Affairs, Dr. John W. Smeaton, who has served the Lehigh community for 32 years.
 Similarly, the Office of Residence Life and Gryphon Society wish to recognize a graduating returning Gryphon for their multiple years of service “keeping the gold” on Lehigh’s campus.
 The recipient should exhibit some, if not all, of Dr. Smeaton’s acclaimed qualities, which include: being a strong team player, having a collaborative mindset, committing to student advocacy, and having a sense of dedication to the Lehigh University community.

-2016 Dr. Smeaton Legacy Award Winner: Jon Merwine
+2017 Dr. Smeaton Legacy Award Winner: Connor Burbridge

 Residence Hall Council (RHC) of the Year Award

-2016 Residence Hall Council of the Year: Farrington Square RHC
+2017 Residence Hall Council of the Year: Taylor House

 2015: Warren Square RHC

-The Community Development Experience (CDE) of the Year Award is given to the staff, community, or group that has gone beyond the standard community development experience requirements, incorporated many, if not all, of the bLUeprint Foundations, and shown true understanding of how community can built through a shared experience.
+The Program of the Year Award is given to the staff, community, or group that has gone beyond the standard requirements, incorporated many, if not all, of the bLUeprint Foundations, and shown true understanding of how community can built through a shared experience.

 2015: "That's MAH Jam Benefit Concert" created by the Music Appreciation Live Lehigh Community